HelTecAutomation/HeltecDocs/en/source/stm32/lorawan/get_lorawan_example_code.md

   ![](img/get_lorawan_example_code/01.png)

-- You can see some informations about this board,click`Relevant Resource` ，you can see the example code.
+- You can see some informations about this board, click`Relevant Resource` ，you can see the example code.

   ![](img/get_lorawan_example_code/02.png)